Coordinator: Shan Sappleton

 About International Studies

-International studies is available as a comprehensive interdisciplinary minor offered by the College of Liberal Arts and Education in the UW-Platteville Department of International Studies.
+International studies is available as an interdisciplinary minor offered by the College of Liberal Arts and Education and the Department of Criminal Justice and Social Sciences.
 Through a cross-national approach, the minor is designed to make visible and explicit the interdependence that has been created by economic, technological, and communications development in the contemporary world.